-This Healthy Crab Eggs Benedict is made with Dungeness crab legs, poached eggs, and a creamy yogurt sauce.
-It’s a lighter take on the breakfast classic!
+Love Crab?
+This Dungeness Crab Recipe is a healthy Eggs Benedict made crab legs, poached eggs, and a creamy yogurt sauce.

 Who loves crab!?
 (I do, I do!)
 Who wishes they could eat crab all the time?
 (Me, me, meeee!)
 If you, like me, find yourself with a craving for these crustaceous (and creepy-looking!) sea-creatures, you aren’t alone!

 After you decide that you MUST EAT CRAB, and proceed to douse piece after piece in decadent, rich butter, you may decide that you… still want more crab!!!
 (In fact, I’m nearly positive that’s what will happen.)